AB SHARK

 What diagnostics does the test picker produce?

-Per variant: sample size, mean, median, standard deviation, min/max, quartiles, a histogram, a box plot with IQR-fence outlier counts, a normal QQ plot, and a Shapiro-Wilk normality result (capped at n=5000, where the CLT covers inference).
+A single pooled view: sample size, mean, median, standard deviation, skewness, quartiles, a histogram, a box plot with IQR-fence outlier counts, a normal QQ plot, and a Shapiro-Wilk normality result (capped at n=5000, where the CLT covers inference).